Murder of Fernando Báez Sosa: Motivations behind the murder

-Báez Sosa's murder has been labeled as a racist and classist attack by activists, scholars, and the Argentine government.
-In particular, Benicelli's use of the term "negro de mierda"—the meaning of which is complex and reflects various racial and social dimensions—has been highlighted as evidence of the racial prejudice behind the rugbiers' attack against Báez Sosa.
+Báez Sosa's murder has been labeled as racist and classist attack by activists, scholars, and the Argentine government.
+In particular, Benicelli's use of the term "negro de mierda"—the meaning of which is complex and reflects various social dimensions—has been highlighted as evidence of the social prejudice behind the group's attack against Báez Sosa.

 Báez Sosa's murder was not the first instance of rugby players and rugby culture being associated to violence in Argentina.
 Other prominent cases such as the murder of Ariel Malvino in 2006 and the homophobic hate crime against Jonathan Castellari in 2018 — both perpetrated by rugby players both professional and amateur — have been highlighted by Argentine media as examples of the "violent" nature of the country's rugby culture.

 Verdict and sentences

 The verdict reached in the case (dubbed Cause N° 629, "Thomsen and others") by the Tribunal Criminal N°1 de Dolores was announced on 6 February 2023.
-All eight rugbiers were declared guilty of homicide, "doubly-aggravated" by premeditation and ambush.
+All eight were declared guilty of homicide, "doubly-aggravated" by premeditation and ambush.
 Five of the murderers (Máximo Thomsen, Ciro Pertossi, Luciano Pertossi, Matías Benicelli, and Enzo Comelli) were declared "co-perpetrators" and sentenced to life imprisonment; the remaining three (Lucas Pertossi, Blas Cinalli and Ayrton Viollaz) were declared "secondary participants" and sentenced to 15 years in prison.
 Thomsen fainted upon during the verdict reading, and the hearing had to be momentarily interrupted.

 The verdict was widely followed by mainstream media, and the courtroom livestream on YouTube reached a peak of 95 thousand viewers.

 Attorney Burlando and Báez Sosa's parents all manifested their dissatisfaction with the sentences, arguing Lucas Pertossi, Cinalli and Viollaz also deserved to be sentenced to life imprisonment.